tjpalmer/dae/README.md

 I actually like JS, but runtime requirements go down without JS, and Wasm is easy to sandbox in browsers today (prohibit outbound net access) for security.

+Also, while the GL demo uses ES 2.0, I'll probably require WebGL2/ES3 in the future.
+Browsers that can't cope, can't cope.

 ## Implementation strategy